Fort Wayne Citilink: New Citilink Central Station

 Citilink initiated efforts to develop an improved Downtown Transit Station in 2002.
 A site selection process identified a parking lot on Barr Street between Washington & Jefferson as optimum.
 After years of effort and preliminary design, inability to acquire sufficient property proved to be an insurmountable barrier.
 Other options were explored, and the decision was made to use property owned by Citilink at Baker & Calhoun, which had served as the south transit terminal several years ago.
 The facility was redesigned and received federal and local approvals.
 A construction contract for US$4.4 million has been awarded to Hamilton Hunter Builders.
 This was completed in September 2012.

 The project plans call for a 2,700 sqft building equipped with indoor restrooms, an information center and a drivers lounge.
 The property will also contain bus bays covered with large canopies to protect waiting passengers from rain and snow.
 Passengers and neighbors will be able to purchase bus passes, speak with customer service staff, pick up maps and schedules, wait in comfort inside or out, use the restroom, receive electronic messages regarding on-time status of buses and other notifications, enjoy the community park area, listen to musicians, eat lunch from one of the food vendors or vending machines, etc.

 One of the benefits of the Baker Street site is the proximity to Fort Wayne's former Amtrak station.
 While passenger rail has not available in Fort Wayne as of 1990, should it return this placement would allow for an easy transfer.
-Discussions are underway to encourage Greyhound Lines/intercity bus service to operate out of our new facility and several parking spaces will be dedicated for passenger drop off/pick up for taxi, Countilink, social service, kiss and ride, etc. Bike racks and other amenities are incorporated into the design as well as pedestrian friendly features.
+Discussions are underway to encourage Greyhound Lines/intercity bus service to operate out of the new facility and several parking spaces will be dedicated for passenger drop off/pick up for taxi, Countilink, social service, kiss and ride, etc. Bike racks and other amenities are incorporated into the design as well as pedestrian friendly features.

-Design features were selected to complement surrounding architecture; red brick to match surrounding buildings, canopies reminiscent of Barr Street Market and the train station, two story building frontage, pouring patterns in sidewalk, decorative lighting, etc. With ridership at nearly two million passenger trips per year, Citilink will bring over 5,000 passengers/day to the station – adding vitality to the surrounding neighborhood.
+Design features were selected to complement surrounding architecture; red brick to match surrounding buildings, canopies reminiscent of Barr Street Market and the train station, two story building frontage, pouring patterns in sidewalk, decorative lighting, etc. With ridership at nearly two million passenger trips per year, Citilink will bring over 5,000 passengers/day to the station.